How To Start Your Own Surveying Business | Checkatrade

 Other useful skills and attributes

-Becoming a self-employed surveyor will require a range of skills that relate to both your occupation and establishing a start-up.
+Starting a surveying company will require a range of skills that relate to both your occupation and establishing a start-up.

 Not only will you provide a high-quality service, but you’ll also have to successfully run a business yourself.
 Here are some of the most important attributes you’ll need to step into these shoes: